 Many people quit keto within the first few days, before even entering in ketosis.
-And even if they make it through those first few bad days, long-term success is difficult with a strict diet like keto.
+Even if they make it through those first few bad days, long-term success is difficult with a strict diet like keto.

-To help increase your chances for success, there are supplements you can take that make your life on keto a lot easier.
-But with supplements comes many questions, and one question I see get asked is:
+To help increase your chances for success, there are supplements you can take to make your life on keto a lot easier.
+If you are interested in trying these supplements, you may be asking this question:

-The science behind Ketosis is a complex one, and therefore the use of supplements is not as simple as it might seem at first glance.
-Let’s take a look at what the supplements are good for and what is the best time to take them.
+The science behind Ketosis is a complex one; therefore, the use of supplements is not as simple as it might seem.
+Let’s take a look at what the supplements can do for your body and when is the best time to take them.

-What Is The Best Time To Take Exogenous Ketones?
+When Is the Best Time to Take Exogenous Ketones?

 Let’s start with the exogenous ketones since they are unique supplements to the keto diet.
 Keto is based on getting your body and metabolism into ketosis.